 The annual premium for in-state collection agent bonds is $100.
 If your agency does not have a location in Oregon, the required bond amount is $15,000, with a premium of $150.

 A surety bond is required of licensed contractors in Oregon.
-Coverage amounts range from $20,000 for residential general contractors to $75,000 for commercial general contractors.
+Coverage amounts range from $10,000 for residential limited contractors to $20,000 for residential general contractors.

 These construction bonds are state-mandated contracts designed to protect the contractor’s customers from financial loss by providing: